Bojan0807/terraform-azure-iac-keyvault/README.md

 - Key Vault names must be globally unique
 - App Service names must be globally unique
 - Ensure your Azure account has necessary permissions
-- Update the backend storage account name in `provider.tf` before use
+- Update the backend storage account name in `backend.tf` before use
+- The provider includes Key Vault features for better soft delete handling
+- Terraform version 1.0+ is required for this configuration

 ## Troubleshooting